Hansa2000/FloraTrade/README.md

  In the Process we follow a multithreading algorithm to improve the efficiency of the system.
 1000 orders at a time will be read and queue for excecution.
 Meanwhile anouther 1000 will be read.
 Two `.h` files were created as `process.h` and `util.h` to fascilitate this process.

  ## Instruction to `run`

-The `.cpp` file contains a listing of input files that are commented out.
-Select the Required input `.csv` file and `run`.
+There are Two versions of code inside the `src` file and `multi_threading` file.Newest Version is in the [a relative link](path%20with%20spaces/other_file.md) is the newest updated version.